Foueller History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
-Their name reveals that an early member worked as a person who worked as the fowler or the bird-catcher having derived from the Old English word "fugelere" which literally means "hunter of wild birds, fowler" CITATION[CLOSE]
+The many generations and branches of the Foueller family can all place the origins of their surname with the ancient Anglo-Saxon culture.
+Their name reveals that an early member worked as a person who worked as the fowler or the bird-catcher having derived from the Old English word "fugelere" which literally means "hunter of wild birds, fowler"

 Early Origins of the Foueller family